-Grades Kinder - 5th G/T Services
+Grades 1st - 5th

+In grades 1 through 5, students receive G/T services through a pull-out program.
+Students receive accelerated instruction in all four core areas.
+Instruction and activities will align with district G/T standards that support critical content standards in Language Arts, Social Studies, Mathematics, and Science.
 Scheduling will be individualized per each campus to best meet the needs of the G/T students.
 Students served in this program will not be penalized for missing regular classroom time.
 The elementary G/T facilitators will coordinate with classroom teachers to address issues of assignments and grades.
 Students served through this pull-out program will not be penalized for missing regular classroom time.

-Grades 6th - 8th G/T Services
+Grades 6th - 8th

-Students at the middle school level (grades 6-8) may be scheduled into Humanities, Pre Biology, and/or Pre-AP Language Arts, Social Studies, Mathematics and/or Science classes.
+Students at the middle school level (grades 6-8) may be scheduled into Humanities, Pre Biology, and/or Pre-AP Language Arts, Social Studies, and/or Science classes.
 All options follow grade-level Texas Essential Knowledge and Skills (TEKs) but are academically advanced courses designed to challenge gifted and/or motivated students to understand the rigorous content.

 Grades 9th - 12th G/T Services

-AP courses are collegiate-level courses taught in a high school setting possibly cumulating to the taking of an AP exam where a qualifying score of a 3 or higher may enable students to receive college credit and/or advanced standings at a university or college.
+- Advanced Placement (AP)- Are collegiate-level courses taught in a high school setting possibly cumulating to the taking of an AP exam where a qualifying score of a 3 or higher may enable students to receive college credit and/or advanced standings at a university or college.